canonical/cloud-init/doc/rtd/tutorial/qemu.rst

     $ wget https://cloud-images.ubuntu.com/jammy/current/jammy-server-cloudimg-amd64.img

 .. note::
-   Please be aware, the example is written for x86.
-It works on non-x86 but is slower as it will need to be emulated.
-You can change the image type and :spelling:ignore:`qemu-system-<arch>` to your architecture to make it faster for you.
+   This example uses emulated CPU instructions on non-x86 hosts, so it may be slow.
+To make it faster on non-x86 architectures, one can change the image type and :spelling:ignore:`qemu-system-<arch>` command name to match the architecture of your host machine.

 Define our user data
 ====================